Santee Cooper Master of Science in Information Systems Technology Program

-This program will be designed to allow a student with a bachelor's degree in a related field to complete this online master's degree at CCU with 33 graduate credit hours in approximately 24 months.
+This program is designed to allow a student with a bachelor's degree in a related field to complete this online master's degree at CCU with 33 graduate credit hours in approximately 24 months.
 It will prepare graduates to design, evaluate, and implement secure technology systems and infrastructure.

-The M.S. in Information Systems Technology (IST) with Concentration in Security and Analytics is to prepare future leaders in the areas of information security and data analytics through critical examination of both academic and practical applications of various segments of the information security and data analytics industry.
+The Santee Cooper Master of Science in Information Systems Technology (MSIST) program with a concentration in security and analytics prepares future leaders in the areas of information security and data analytics through critical examination of both academic and practical applications of various segments of the information security and data analytics industry.
 The faculty seek to challenge, cultivate, and engage students into becoming knowledgeable and skilled information security and data analytics professionals.

 Non-CS/IS/IT Undergraduates (UG) require course credit, or CCU equivalent, in the following: